Remarketing Lists for Search Ads improves ROI

 How is RLSA different and what does this mean for your business?

 As an alternative to the usual displaying of text and banner ads on other websites, this programme lets a marketer place targeted ads that display when the user performs a search on Google.
-If you advertise via Google AdWords, (if you’re not, then get on board ASAP!), this allows you to customize your search ads to people who have already visited your website by using your remarketing lists.
+If you advertise via Google AdWords, (if you’re not, then get on board ASAP!), this allows you to customize your Google ads to people who have already visited your website by using your remarketing lists.
+How do Google Ads work?
+Google Ads operates under a pay-per-click (PPC) model.
+That means marketers target a specific keyword on Google and make bids on the keyword which competes with others also targeting the keyword.

-As a Google AdWords qualified company, we know that Google’s paid search is a highly successful marketing channel, as we are in a position to see its effect on online marketing efforts on a daily basis.
+As a Google AdWords qualified company that offer Google ads services, we know that Google’s paid search is a highly successful marketing channel, as we are in a position to see its effect on online marketing efforts on a daily basis.
 It works on the simple premises of ‘ask and you shall receive’ as the searcher’s search entry gets matched to certain keywords from the advertiser, triggering a specific response to that particular request.

 It’s a tried and tested recipe to serve up relevant advertising to relevant searches.
 It makes you want to say “voilà!”